Tesla says its 4Q profit rose 59%, expects strong margins

 “I just think they’re probably being a little more cautious and conservative entering the year,” he said.
 “Their approach isn’t really any different than what we’ve been seeing from other companies.”

 Shares of Tesla were up slightly Wednesday, closing at $144.43.
-They rose less than 1% in extended trading following the earnings report.
+They almost 2% in extended trading following the earnings report.

 The company’s stock tumbled 65% last year on fears that Musk was distracted by his $44 billion acquisition of Twitter.
 But so far this year they’re up about 35%.